erodola/DLAI-s2-2022/README.md

 The _cum laude_ can be obtained only by taking the oral exam.
 For students who already have a very high score with written exam + project, the oral exam is meant to confirm the high score.

-The list of **projects** is now published (details [here](https://github.com/erodola/DLAI-s2-2021/issues/19)).
-Each project must be accompanied with code to a github repository, and with a 2 page report using [this](https://github.com/erodola/DLAI-s2-2021/files/6393267/template.zip) fixed template.
-Projects can be made in groups of at most 2 students.
+The list of projects will be published at a later time.

-Here you can find exam sheets for the written part from past exam sessions:
+Here you can find some example sheets of past written exams:

 - [June 2021](https://github.com/erodola/DLAI-s2-2021/raw/main/exams/June-2021.pdf)
 - [July 2021](https://github.com/erodola/DLAI-s2-2021/raw/main/exams/July-2021.pdf)